Blog/Best SEO Agency in 2026: The Complete Buyer's Guide/SEO Agency Pricing: Retainer vs. Project vs. Performance (2026 Guide)

 • Launching a new website or redesign.

-• testing an agency before a retainer.
+• Testing an agency before committing to a retainer.

 How It Works